Get a property report and suburb profile for any property in Blue Haven

 Blue Haven property market performance

-Blue Haven’s property market has shown positive growth over the past 12 months, with house values increasing by 8.3%.
-The current median house price stands at $821,000.
-However, the unit market remains stagnant, with no change in median value and minimal sales activity, as only one unit was sold in the past year.
+Blue Haven’s property market has shown robust growth over the past 12 months, with house values increasing by 10.4%, bringing the median house price to $822,000.
+The unit market remains limited, with no significant change in median value and minimal sales activity.

 HousesUnits